Isolated points on modular curves: Introduction

-In 1994, Frey \cite{frey1994} built upon Faltings's theorem to give necessary conditions for the existence of infinitely many points of a given degree on a geometrically irreducible curve defined over a number field.
-Namely, if $C/k$ has infinitely many degree $d$ points, then either there exists a degree $d$ map $C \to \mathbb{P}^{1}$, or the image of the map $\Sym^{d}(C) \to \Jac(C)$ contains a translate of a positive rank abelian subvariety $A$ of $\Jac(C)$.
-In both cases, one obtains an infinite family of degree $d$ points on $C$, parametrized by the rational points of $\mathbb{P}^{1}$ in the first case, or by the rational points of $A$ in the second.
-As a result, these points are called \Pone-parametrized or AV-parametrized respectively, while the remaining points of $C$ are said to be isolated.
+In 1991, Abramovich and Harris \cite{abramovich1991abelian} built upon Faltings's theorem to give necessary conditions for the existence of infinitely many points of a given degree on a geometrically irreducible curve defined over a number field.
+Namely, if $C/k$ has infinitely many degree $d$ points, then either there exists a degree $d$ map $C \to \mathbb{P}^{1}$, or the image of the map $\Sym^{d}(C) \to \Jac(C)$ contains the translate of a positive rank abelian subvariety $A$ of $\Jac(C)$ by the image of a point of degree $d$.

+An argument of Bourdon, Ejder, Liu, Odumodu and Viray \cite[Theorem 4.2]{bourdon2019} shows that these two conditions are also sufficient.
+In the first case, one obtains an infinite family of degree $d$ points on $C$ given by the pullbacks of the $k$-rational points of $\mathbb{P}^{1}$.
+In the second case, the $k$-rational points of $A$ give infinitely many $k$-rational points on $\Sym^{d}(C)$, which gives an infinite family of degree $d$ points on $C$.
+By virtue of their construction, the points of these families are called \Pone-parametrized and AV-parametrized respectively.
+The remaining points of $C$, which, by \cite[Theorem 4.2]{bourdon2019}, are finite in number, are said to be isolated.
+These isolated points may be interpreted as exceptional points of $C$, whose existence is not justified by the geometric properties of the curve $C$.

 The study of isolated points was initiated by Bourdon, Ejder, Liu, Odumodu and Viray in \cite{bourdon2019}, with particular emphasis on computing the isolated points on the modular curves $X_{1}(n)$.
 Since then, much work has been done on this specific case.
 For instance, Bourdon, Gill, Rouse and Watson have classified all odd degree isolated points with rational $j$-invariant on the modular curves $X_{1}(n)$ in \cite{bourdon2024odd}, while Ejder has classified all non-CM isolated points with rational $j$-invariant on the modular curves $X_{1}(\ell^{n})$ of prime-power level, with $\ell > 7$, in \cite{ejder2022}.
-Recently, Bourdon, Hashimoto, Keller, Klagsbrun, Lowry-Duda, Morrison, Najman and Shukla, in \cite{bourdon2024algorithm}, have given an algorithm for computing the isolated points on the modular curves $X_{1}(n)$ with given rational $j$-invariant, and gave a conjecture for the finite list of rational $j$-invariants corresponding to non-CM isolated points on the modular curves $X_{1}(n)$.
+Recently, Bourdon, Hashimoto, Keller, Klagsbrun, Lowry-Duda, Morrison, Najman and Shukla, in \cite{bourdon2025algorithm}, have given an algorithm for computing the isolated points on the modular curves $X_{1}(n)$ with given rational $j$-invariant, and gave a conjecture for the finite list of rational $j$-invariants corresponding to non-CM isolated points on the modular curves $X_{1}(n)$.